ChihLi/chihli.github.io/_pages/about.md

 News
 ------
+* I will be presenting (virtually) the recent work "[Functional-input Gaussian processes with applications to inverse scattering problems](https://arxiv.org/abs/2201.01682)" in the School of Mathematics and Statistics at [University of St Andrews, Scotland](https://www.st-andrews.ac.uk/mathematics-statistics/) on January 18, 2023.
+* See the [story](https://prl.natsci.msu.edu/news-events/news/from-colleagues-to-collaborators-a-cross-department-conversation-links-statistics-to-plant-science/) behind our JUQ paper.
 * The paper "Calibration of inexact computer models with heteroscedastic errors" has been published in the [SIAM/ASA Journal on Uncertainty Quantification](https://epubs.siam.org/doi/10.1137/21M1417946) 2022, Vol. 10, No. 4, 1733-1752.
-* Our department has two open tenure/tenure-track positions beginning Fall 2023: [Tenure-Track Assistant Professor](https://careers.msu.edu/en-us/job/512557/assistant-professortenure-system) and [Open-Rank Professor](https://careers.msu.edu/en-us/job/512663/professortenure-system).
 * The paper "[Estimating functional parameters for understanding the impact of weather and government interventions on COVID-19 outbreak](https://chihli.github.io/files/2022aoas.pdf)" has been published in the [Annals of Applied Statistics](https://urldefense.com/v3/__http://dx.doi.org/10.1214/22-AOAS1601__;!!HXCxUKc!2Ay_hnUuv6ahb2x2a9xp8WQ4osvkmWeI6DfWZqbS-hEvSPpEpmfLvVppy-sQxF9eYj78cPRaRR3R_A$) 2022, Vol. 16, No. 4, 2505-2522.
-* I will be presenting the recent work "[Functional-input Gaussian processes with applications to inverse scattering problems](https://arxiv.org/abs/2201.01682)" in the [AISC 2022 conference](https://sites.google.com/uncg.edu/aisc-2022/aisc-2022-home) on October 7-9, 2022.